 So, I am the researcher and the writer, the yang to my sister’s creative and social side.
 As a photographer, she is able to see the details and show the physical beauty in the places we research.

-When my sister developed her thesis, she needed a searching buddy, so off we went.
+When my sister developed her thesis, she needed a research buddy, so off we went.
 I was capturing historic homes for my job and finding out the history of others as a hobby with my sister, a complete circle I would say.
 I still capture real estate, but after opening my own imaging company years ago, I’ve added architects, builders, interior designers and more to my client list.
 And funny enough, I still find my work is predominantly capturing historic beauties.
 Fate?
 Just the luck of the draw?
 Whatever it is, I’ll TAKE IT!

 I am a VERY visual person.
 My part in History Attic is to provide the owners with the visuals and…well, PHOTOS!
 The hair on my arm stands up when I find an photo of a former owner, or one of the town or property from long ago.
 When we have the pleasure of meeting our clients for the first time, they will see Chris, notebook in hand, focused on asking the right questions, while I'm the one running all over the place like a maniac with camera in hand.
-We are certainly the ying to each other's yang.
+We are certainly the yin to each other's yang.